 Ernst and Carrington moved to the French countryside in 1939, enjoying a collaborative relationship.
 Guests would encounter Surrealism at the hands of their hostess—Carrington would sometimes sneak into their rooms at night, cutting locks of their hair that she would include in their omelettes the following day.
 However, this charmed Surreal idyll descended into chaos and tragedy with Ernst’s arrest, first at the hands of the French authorities as an enemy alien, and then after his release and the fall of France, with his incarceration by the Gestapo.
 Ernst managed to make his way to New York; Carrington herself escaped to Spain, where she had a breakdown.
 She spent some time being treated there, partly with shock therapy, an episode that would mark her for life.
 At Breton’s behest, she would write about this episode in her book, Down Below, first published in 1944.

-Eventually, Carrington’s father used his connections to send her nanny by submarine in order that she could be taken for treatment in South Africa.
+Eventually, Carrington’s father used his connections to send her nanny by submarine so that she could be taken for treatment in South Africa.
 However, Carrington escaped her guardians and managed to reach the Mexican Embassy in Lisbon, having recalled that the poet Renato Leduc, an acquaintance she had met through Pablo Picasso, was based there.
 Leduc married Carrington in order to facilitate her travel to the United States, where she spent some time in New York before moving to Mexico.
 Her marriage to Leduc ended soon, and a few years later she met her second husband, the Hungarian-born photographer ‘Chiki’ Weisz.

 Living in Mexico, Carrington’s paintings continued to develop, taking a new impetus from her surroundings and from the local mythology.
 This fused with the Celtic lore, the occult and the other creatures and characters that peopled her paintings.
 Gradually, her reputation spread, and she became recognised both as a prominent Mexican artist and as one of the last of the Surrealists.
 During her decades in Mexico, she enjoyed friendships with people such as Luis Buñuel and Remedios Varo, and even attended the second marriage of Frida Kahlo and Diego Rivera.
 She was commissioned to paint a mural for the National Museum of Anthropology in Mexico City.
 The resulting work, The Magical World of the Mayas of 1963, combines themes that are Mexican, archaeological and personal, creating an intense, idiosyncratic and absorbing vision.
 Over the years, Carrington has been exhibited in monograph shows throughout the world, from London to Mexico City to New York to Tokyo.
 Her recent retrospective at Tate Liverpool in 2015 was particularly well received, re-establishing her as a major force of Surrealism.